 - Organixx Magi-Complexx – A blend of frankincense, myrrh, and turmeric essential oils, which are all known for their highly beneficial skin-repairing properties.

 #9.
 Vaginal Dryness

-Also linked to declining levels of estrogen, vaginal dryness is a particularly unpleasant problem which often leads to painful intercourse and can make a woman feel like her private parts have turned into the “Sahara desert.”
+Also linked to declining levels of estrogen, vaginal dryness is a particularly unpleasant problem that often leads to painful intercourse and can make a woman feel like her private parts have turned into the “Sahara desert.”

-Physicians generally treat this condition with hormone replacement therapy, but as discussed above this is not always desired.
+Physicians generally treat this condition with hormone replacement therapy, but as discussed above, this is not always desired.
 Here is a natural remedy for menopause using essential oils for vaginal dryness that may help.

 TIP: Make your own “Anti-Sahara” Soothing Balm.
 You’ll need 1 tablespoon of organic calendula-infused oil, 1/4 cup organic Aloe vera gel (it must be organic, with as few chemical ingredients as possible), 1 capsule (opened) natural vitamin E (d-alpha tocopherol) oil, 2 tablespoons organic coconut or hempseed oil, and 1 drop of Magi-Complexx oil.

 Mix all together and keep balm in a sterilized glass jar or tin in the refrigerator.
 Use a clean spoon to dip it out of the container for use and never double-dip.
 Considered safe for external and internal use, but always test for sensitivity on your wrist or inside of your thigh before applying in or around vaginal area.

 Many menopausal women lament the state of their love lives.